 Remember these key points:

 - Be prepared – just like the Boy Scouts… be prepared for him to challenge you at any time.
-This way you won’t be taken by surprise.
+This way, you won’t be taken by surprise.

 - Respect him – he has a job to do.

-- Space – don’t crowd him, give him space.
+- Space – don’t crowd him; give him space.
 The only time to move into his space is if he looks like he might be thinking about attacking you.

 - Carry a deterrent – deterrents are a great tool.
 Once the rooster has seen the stick or bottle in action, he will not want to repeat the exercise.

-Remember each person who tends to the flock and deals with the rooster will have to follow your lead, no variations in how you treat him.
+Remember, each person who tends to the flock and deals with the rooster will have to follow your lead, no variations in how you treat him.

-Running Them Down
+Running The Aggressive Rooster Down

-Some folks recommend that you ‘run them down’ – that is walk right through them without stopping.
+Some folks recommend that you ‘run them down’ – that is, walk right through them without stopping.
 The idea is to get the rooster to move – he may interpret this as an attack and possibly counterattack – not a good thing.

 Take one large step into his space while staring him down.
-He should back up, start fidgeting and he will look towards the ground.
+He should back up, start fidgeting, and he will look towards the ground.
 You won – walk away slowly.

 Do not be afraid – this is a hard one for many folks.
-After all, no-one likes to be flogged by a rooster!
+After all, no one likes to be flogged by a rooster!

 Even if you are frightened, do not run or move away from him – he needs to move first.